philip82148/cpp-dump/README.md

 #include "path/to/cpp-dump/dump.hpp"
 ```

-## Optional Configuration
+## Configuration (as needed)

-You can configure the library by writing like this.
+If you want to customize the library, you can write the configuration code as follows.

 ```cpp
 // You can also write this in a header file -----------------------------------